Unequal time correlators of stochastic scalar fields in de Sitter space: Explicit calculations

 \section{Explicit calculations}

 We now turn to explicit computations of the $\ev{\varphi\varphi}$ and $\ev{\chi\chi}$ correlators in two approximation schemes previously studied in the D-dimensional QFT \cite{Gautier:2013aoa,Gautier:2015pca}, namely, the perturbative expansion and the $1/N$ expansion.
-We consider an $O(N)$-symmetric scalar theory with quartic self interaction, whose superpotential is given by
+We consider an $O(N)$-symmetric scalar theory with quartic self-interaction, whose superpotential is given by

 There is no possibility of spontaneously broken symmetry in the present low dimensional system \cite{Mermin:1966fe,Coleman:1974jh,Serreau:2013eoa}.
 We thus have $\ev{\Phi_a}=0$ and $G_{12}^{ab}(\omega)=G_{12}(\omega) \delta^{ab}$, including in the case $m^2<0$.